 Low levels of vitamin B12 may be the result of a number of different factors and conditions.
 One of the most common causes of vitamin B12 deficiency is pernicious anemia, a condition where a person’s immune system mistakenly reduces their ability to absorb the vitamin.
-Less common causes of deficiency include surgery on the stomach or intestines, inadequate dietary intake, intestinal conditions that interfere with absorption of vitamin B12, and certain medications.
+Less common causes of deficiency include conditions affecting the stomach or intestines that interfere with absorption of vitamin B12, inadequate dietary intake, and certain medications.
+1 6

 A person with vitamin B12 deficiency may notice general symptoms of anemia as well as symptoms that are more specific to the condition.

 - Pins and needles, numbness or other strange sensations in the hands, legs or feet

 - Difficulty walking and balance problems

 - Perceptible differences in mood, thoughts, feelings and behavior

 - Confusion and difficulty thinking.
 In severe cases, dementia

 The symptoms of vitamin B12 deficiency can develop slowly and worsen over time.
 Some symptoms may be experienced by people who have a vitamin B12 deficiency without anemia.
 Some people may experience no symptoms, despite low levels of vitamin B12.
 7

 Because of the wide range of possible symptoms, many of which can also occur as a result of other conditions, vitamin B12 deficiency may not be recognized immediately.
 9 If a person has any reason to suspect the condition, it is important that they inform their healthcare practitioner.

 In babies, signs of vitamin B12 deficiency may include failure to thrive, movement difficulties, delays in reaching developmental milestones, and anemia.
 8